kauschked/Hacktoberfest-2023/presentation/presentation.rst

 * As every year GitHub encourage developers for open-source work.
 * 4 Pull Requests must be made on repositories with the label `hacktoberfest`
 * The PR's must be approved to count after a grace period of 7 days
-* You will get a digital avard after completing
+* You will get a digital award after completion

 **And you need to be registered:** https://hacktoberfest.com/